-Three and a half stars and a thank you to Netgalley for providing this ARC in exchange for an honest review.
-This review also appears on Goodreads.
+Three stars (barely) and a thank you to Netgalley for providing this ARC in exchange for an honest review.